farah-maria/Faire/README.md

 The Database URL and the secret key are in my env.py file so that no unwarranted access to the database is possiblle.

 I have also used Cross-Site Request Forgery (CSRF) Tokens for my forms.

+* Admin access

+Django comes with admin control functionality, and the control panel is easy to use.
+It can be accessed for my app via: https://faire.herokuapp.com/admin/login/?next=/admin/

+There are options here to view content, change passwords, change permissions of different users, and generally look into different registered accounts as well as their authentication and authorisation settings.

 ### **Future Features**